apacheignite/documentation/web-console/configure.md

 [block:callout]
 {
   "type": "info",
   "body": "You can use Ignite Web Console's demo mode to explore and evaluate its various features.
-For convenience purposes, you can try an [already deployed instance](https://console.gridgain.com/) of Ignite Web Console.", "title": "Ignite Web Console Demo"
+Note that Ignite Web Console can be [deployed locally](doc:local-deployment) on your system environment.
+However, for convenience purposes, you can try an [already deployed instance](https://console.gridgain.com/) of Ignite Web Console.", "title": "Ignite Web Console Demo"
 }
 [/block]